 The R1 requirement can no longer be satisfied through the Math Placement Exam.
 Passing the R1 exam (at least 12 out of 20 correct) will satisfy the R1 requirement for graduation but will not result in the awarding of any credits.
 There are, however, credit courses that will also satisfy the R1 requirement.

 A student ID and a #2 pencil are required.
 A calculator is recommended.
 There is no limit on the number of times a student may take this test.
 The focus of this exam is to measure knowledge of basic math skills.
 Topics include:

 Results will be posted within four class days of giving the exam.

 Dates of Upcoming Exams

 This Exemption Exam is given several times each semester.
-The exam for Fall 2014 will be held at 7:00pm in Marcus 131 (This room has not yet been confirmed and may change) on each of the following dates:
+The exams for Spring 2015 will be held at 7:00pm in Marcus 131 (This room has not yet been confirmed and may change) on each of the following dates:

 - Monday, April 27

 Please be sure to check this page the day before the exam to confirm the location.